joekain/JKSegueActionViewController/README.md

 If you find that you want or need to use the traditional prepareForSegue:sender: you still can.
 Just implement your own copy of prepareForSegue:sender: in all its string matching glory.
-Just make sure to call [super prepareForSegue:sender:] otherwise you'll break JKSegueActionViewController's logic.
+Just make sure to call [super prepareForSegue:sender:] otherwise you will break JKSegueActionViewController's logic.